tnoff/dappertable/README.md

 # DapperTable

 Similar to PrettyTable, print formatted tables in python using f-string.
+Tables returned as a list of formatted strings if requested.

+This is useful when printing large tables out to a 3rd party library that caps the length of a message, such as printing a formatted table as a Discord message.

 Handles East Asian languages that have double spaced characters.
 Most of the logic taken from: https://medium.com/@gullevek/python-output-formatting-double-byte-characters-6d6d18d04be3

 ## Usage